 You most likely have heard about Lean Six Sigma methodology at some point in your career.
-While the methods were originally designed for the manufacturing business, restauranteurs can greatly benefit from the methodologies to improve your biggest pain points: food and labor costs.
+While the methods were originally designed for the manufacturing business, restaurateurs can greatly benefit from the methodologies to improve your biggest pain points: food and labor costs.

 Six Sigma process improvement was pioneered by Motorola and GE and focuses on applying a scientific approach to solving difficult problems such as poor quality, low or variable output, and downtime.